Reloaded-Project/Reloaded.Community/README.md

 | BadStatusDescription  | A description shown if AppStatus is set to 1.
 Provide information about the potential issue here.        |
 | GameBananaId          | Game ID for GameBanana.
 Available e.g. 6061 for https://gamebanana.com/games/6061                        |

+In order to obtain hashes of files, use `Reloaded.Community.Tool.exe hash --source "PATH_TO_FILE"`.

 ### Warnings

 Can be used to provide warnings for 3rd party components. e.g. Old DLL mods incompatible with Reloaded, Steam API Emulator DLLs, etc.